openid-provider-commands September 2025

 If the Account is in an incompatible state in the identity register for the Account Command, the RP returns an HTTP 409 Conflict and a JSON object containing:

-• account_state where the value is the current state of the Account in the identity register
+• account_state — REQUIRED — the current state of the Account in the identity register

-Following is a non-normative response to a unsuccessful Restore Command where the Account was in the suspended state:
+Following is a non-normative response to an unsuccessful Restore Command where the Account was in the suspended state:

 {